 The 2018 Catherine Helen Spence Scholarship round is now open and will close on Monday 3 September at midnight.

-An Information Session will be held in June.
+An information session will be held on Monday 18 June at 5pm.
 For further information and to register your interest email Veronika Petroff, Executive Officer, Catherine Helen Spence Scholarship Committee, at the Office for Women, Department of Human Services.